tomzx/blog.tomrochette.com-content/agi/imitation-based-agents/article.md

 The main issue at this point for them will be to figure out how to integrate this code within their own.
 They'll also have to figure out what are appropriate inputs/outputs.

 They'll want to improve the software they've just obtained.
-Through static analysis they will be able to determine the exact logic that was used and potentially refactor it using more appropriate instruction and data structures.
+Through static analysis they will be able to determine the exact logic that was used and potentially refactor it using more appropriate instructions and data structures.
 This means that AGI will become masters of program perfection.

 Much like a software programmer, they'll have to be able to assess the quality of the software they integrate to themselves.
-One way to do that would be to have an objective metric that can determine whether or not the addition of a set of instructions improves or deteriorates the machine's expected value over an amount of simulation.
+One way to do that would be to have an objective metric that can determine whether or not the addition of a set of instructions improves or deteriorates the machine's expected value over an amount of simulations.

 # See also